jiangranwang/jiangranwang.github.io/index.md

 ## About Me

-I'm a first year master student major in Electrical and Computer Engineering at University of Illinois at Urbana-Champaign.
+I'm a second year master student major in Electrical and Computer Engineering at University of Illinois at Urbana-Champaign.
 I also did my undergraduate degree major in Computer Engineering at UIUC during the last four years.
 Right now I'm a student in Distributed Protocols Research Group at UIUC and my primary research focus is all aspects of distributed systems.
 My current research project focuses on failure detection on IoT systems.

 ## Work Experience
+- May 2022 - August 2022: Software engineer intern at Meta
 - June 2021 - August 2021: Software engineer intern at Rockset

 ## Project List